Wind Energy Basics

 Installed: 125 turbines; 200 MW

-As of 2014, Indiana has about 3509 kW (3.5 MW) of small wind projects around the state.
-These projects provide electricity directly to Hoosier homes and businesses, and they net meter with the local utility.
+As of 2014, Indiana has about 4,492 kW (4.49 MW) of small wind projects around the state.
+Some projects provide power directly to the local electric utility, but most projects provide electricity directly to Hoosier homes and businesses.

 When considering your options for small wind turbines, ask your contractor if the wind turbines he or she provides meet the AWEA 9.1-2009 Small Wind Turbine Performance and Safety Standard for turbines with a capacity of 65 kilowatts or less.
 The Small Wind Certification Council and a test laboratory called Intertek provide lists of turbines that have been certified to meet this standard.